-In addition to her research, Dr. Gibson incorporates her work into the courses she teaches at the University of Kentucky in both her foundational social work courses (Introduction to Social Welfare, Research Methods) as well as through advanced coursework (Poverty and Inequality, Research Skills for Social and Community Development, Clinical Practice).
+In addition to her research, Dr. Gibson incorporates her work into the courses she teaches at the University of Kentucky in both her foundational social work courses (Introduction to Social Welfare, Research Methods) as well as through advanced coursework (Poverty and Inequality, Clinical Practice).

 Dr. Gibson has taught for the University of Kentucky's College of Social Work, Winthrop University's Department of Social Work, Ashland University's Department of Social Work and Family Studies, The Ohio State University's College of Medicine, and The Ohio State University's College of Social Work.